tomoyukim/vscode-mermaid-editor/README.md

 ### @outputScale(scale_factor)

-Each `.mmd` file can be associated with preferred output scale.
+Each `mermaid.js` diagram file can be associated with preferred output scale.
 With this attribute, the diagram can be generated with preferred scale factor.If this attribute is not provided, default scale setting up in `mermaid-editor.generate.scale` is applied.
 Positive number is only permitted for this attribute.
 If invalid value is set, default value is used as above.
 The followings are example.

 ```
 sequenceDiagram